 In order to legally perform JCS, one must first obtain the stage rights.
 That process works like so: licensing agencies grant the ability to stage performances of Webber’s musicals (and the works of others) to the secondary market (i.e., community theaters, summer stock theaters, dinner theaters, high schools, junior highs, religious institutions, etc.) as well as to first-class presenters (i.e., a Broadway production, or national tour of one).
 A group interested in staging JCS must fill out an application which affirms that the auditorium has a certain number of seats, that ticket prices will be set at a certain amount, that the show will last a certain number of performances, and that the show will be performed as written to protect the rights of the authors.
 A royalty is worked out (a percentage paid to the authors through the agency from the money made from ticket sales) from the info provided, and if the presenter agrees, they make a deposit, and are sent the script and the score.
 After the production, the materials are returned, and the agreed-upon royalty is sent to the agency.

 This differs depending upon your territory.
-The licensing agencies covering most major geographical areas are covered in the list below.
-Links are to the show’s individual page at each licensor where available.
+The licensing agencies covering most major geographical areas are now covered on our Box Office page.
+Head over there for more details!

-Using the song for the stage used to require a separate negotiation/fee from the stage rights, which may still be the case in some territories.
-However, in all territories covered by The Musical Company, the performance rights to JCS and the publishing rights to Webber’s song catalogue are under the same roof.
-It is JCS Zone’s current understanding that, as long as one already has the stage rights, all a presenter needs to do is approach the publishing division separately and negotiate the grand rights for “Then We Are Decided” for use in the show context (TMC’s website in particular makes the process very easy); depending on the circumstances, it might even be used at no extra cost, as was the case with one production we are aware of.
+Using the song for the stage requires a separate negotiation / fee from the stage rights.
+While this answer, of necessity for purposes of length, understates the possible difficulty of this task, it is JCS Zone’s current understanding that, as long as one already has the stage rights, all a presenter needs to do is approach the publisher separately and negotiate the grand rights for “Then We Are Decided” for use in a show context; depending on the circumstances, it might even be used at no extra cost, as was the case with one regional U.S. production we are aware of.

 As mentioned above, in addition to the material added for the stage which carried over to the film, one new song was added, “Then We Are Decided,” written specifically for the film.
 As Tim Rice put it in his autobiography, “…Andrew and I did expand one of the High Priests’ scenes in a futile bid to quash further anti-Semitism charges at the pass.”
 Because it was written specifically for the film, it has not appeared in many stage productions — a few, but not many.